Tracing the Roots of Nutrition Access: University to Community (2024-2025)

 Food insecurity is a public health emergency in the United States due to its adverse impact on human health and well-being.
 Locally, one in 10 families in Durham reports skipping a meal because they did not have enough money to buy food.
 This rate increases drastically for Black and Hispanic households.

-This project team will explore Durham's organizational and resident barriers and facilitators to addressing food insecurity with a focus on federal programs and funding use.
-Building upon the findings of the 2023-2024 team, this team will work to support larger systems-level changes through two interrelated goals:
+This project team explored Durham's organizational and resident barriers and facilitators to addressing food insecurity with a focus on federal programs and funding use.
+Building upon the findings of the 2023-2024 team, this team worked to support larger systems-level changes through two interrelated goals:

 - Identifying community-driven, cross-sector strategies to increase food access, reduce food waste and improve food security for Durham residents.